-11.1.5 Waveform Specifications
+9.1.4 Waveform Specifications

-In AED Mode, the DDU-2000 Series AED delivers a 150 J (Adult) 50 J (Pediatric) Biphasic Truncated Exponential waveform (AED Mode) to patients with impedances ranging from 25 to 180 ohms.
-In Manual Mode (DDU-2400 only), the user can select the energy level from 25 J to 200 J (refer to the "Energy - Manual Mode" chart below).
+The DDU-2000 Series AED delivers a 150 J (Adult) 50 J (Pediatric) Biphasic Truncated Exponential waveform (AED Mode) to patients with impedances ranging from 25 to 180 ohms.

 The waveform is adjusted to compensate for measured patient impedance.
 Nominal phase times and energy delivered are shown in the tables below.